Mark Reid, Marriage & Family Therapist

 • Medical Assessment

-• If you’re interested, I’ll refer you to Journey Clinical for a psychiatric evaluation.
-Their medical team determines whether ketamine is appropriate and safe for you.
+• If you’re interested, I’ll refer you to Journey Clinical for a medical evaluation.
+They will determine ketamine is appropriate and safe for you.
+The cost is $250 for the appointment.

 • Prescription and Dosing

-• If approved, you’ll receive ketamine lozenges (sublingual tablets).
+• If approved, you’ll receive ketamine lozenges .
+Cost is $97 for ketamine for two sessions.

 • Therapeutic Sessions